mbryantms/architextual/content/english/essays/post-19.md

 As digital media breaks barriers, **global support for Palestine is rising**.
 Protests, educational campaigns, and BDS (Boycott, Divestment, Sanctions) movements have amplified Palestinian voices.

-This global solidarity is {{< side_note id="sn-global-solidarity" >}}a source of hope for many young Palestinians, who often feel isolated or unheard.{{</ side_note >}}The future remains uncertain — but filled with hope.
+This global solidarity is {{< sidenote id="sn-global-solidarity" >}}a source of hope for many young Palestinians, who often feel isolated or unheard.{{</ sidenote >}}The future remains uncertain — but filled with hope.
 Palestinians, especially youth, are planting the seeds of change through storytelling, education, and tech innovation.

 ###  What Lies Ahead?